altxtech/cloudrun-project-template/README.md

 # cloudrun-project-template
 This a template project for google cloud run projects.

-Requirements:
+## Objectives
+- Deployed with IaC (terraform)
+- App container gets built, pushed to ACR and a new revision of the app is deployed
+- Support for multiple environments (dev, prod, staging, temp, etc...)